 Co-Founder & CEO

 After finishing a PhD in aerospace engineering at Stanford, San went to Afghanistan where he combined data analytics and remote sensing to detect threats and prevent incidents.
 San is excited to apply those insights to help the energy sector solve impactful problems.
 San has done computer vision at NASA, built imaging satellites with the Air Force, and was an early employee at ICON Aircraft.

 Co-Founder & COO

 Krassimir is applying over 15 years of experience in corporate strategy and aerospace to grow Enview’s business.
 He was previously Director of Strategy and Business Development at ICON Aircraft, where he assisted in closing about $100M in venture financing.
 Krassimir holds an MBA from Stanford GSB.
 He is also an avid airplane and UAV pilot.

 Eleanor has a PhD in aerospace engineering from Stanford where she did computer vision and Bayesian inference for hazard detection.
 She has worked at JPL and NASA on spacecraft that were sent to the Moon and Mars, contributing to navigation, sensor fusion, and embedded software.
 At Enview, Eleanor is excited to use intelligent algorithms to directly impact people and the planet.

 VP Strategy & BD

-A professional with 10 years’ experience consulting with electrical T&D and pipeline operators throughout the world, Nick was previously Senior Vice President & Business Area Director at Trimble Inc (NM Group) where he led the introduction of technology-driven programs for electric utilities in North America.
-Nick holds a BSc and MBA from Durham University (UK), is a Chartered Geographer and Fellow of the Royal Geographical Society.
+Nick has led sales, marketing and product teams consulting with geospatial, energy and government organizations throughout the world.
+Prior to Enview, he was Senior Vice President at Trimble Inc (NM Group) where he led the introduction of technology-driven programs for electric transmission and distribution utilities across North America.
+Nick holds a BS and MBA from Durham University (UK) and is a Chartered Geographer and Fellow of the Royal Geographical Society.